huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 bitsandbytes is a quantization library that includes support for 4-bit and 8-bit quantization.
 Quantization reduces your model size compared to its native full precision version, making it easier to fit large models onto GPUs with limited memory.

-Make sure you have bitsnbytes and 🤗 Accelerate installed:
+Make sure you have bitsandbytes and 🤗 Accelerate installed:

 ```bash
 # these versions support 8-bit and 4-bit